w3f/Grant-Milestone-Delivery/deliveries/nftaa_milestone_2.md

    [GitHub link: polkadot-sdk](https://github.com/decenzio/polkadot-sdk)

 4. Stick - indexer <br>
-   A fork of Kodadot indexer with the addition of our own events to work with our nftaa palett. <br>
+   A fork of Kodadot indexer with the addition of our own events to work with our nftaa pallet. <br>
    [Github link: stick](https://github.com/decenzio/stick)

 | Number | Deliverable                                                                                                                | Link                                                                                                                                                                                                  | Notes                                                                                                               |